gridly-spreadsheet-CMS/gridly-go-sdk/docs/CreateColumn.md

 `func (o *CreateColumn) HasDateTimeFormat() bool`

 HasDateTimeFormat returns a boolean if a field has been set.

+### GetLengthLimitSetting

+`func (o *CreateColumn) GetLengthLimitSetting() LengthLimitSetting`

+GetLengthLimitSetting returns the LengthLimitSetting field if non-nil, zero value otherwise.

+### GetLengthLimitSettingOk

+`func (o *CreateColumn) GetLengthLimitSettingOk() (*LengthLimitSetting, bool)`

+GetLengthLimitSettingOk returns a tuple with the LengthLimitSetting field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLengthLimitSetting

+`func (o *CreateColumn) SetLengthLimitSetting(v LengthLimitSetting)`

+SetLengthLimitSetting sets LengthLimitSetting field to given value.

+### HasLengthLimitSetting

+`func (o *CreateColumn) HasLengthLimitSetting() bool`

+HasLengthLimitSetting returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)